-->

 Adoption of Open Finance for Banks and Consumers

 FinTechs are rapidly evolving and adopting financial technologies based on customer demand, the path for larger financial institutions is less clear.
-Now that Visa has started using open banking provider Tink, it’s just a matter of time that other providers will follow suit.
-Whatever happens in the industry, for banks to survive and to expand, they need to keep up with the latest technologies.
+Now that Visa has started using open banking provider Tink, it’s just a matter of time before other providers will follow suit.
+Whatever happens in the industry, for banks to survive and expand, they need to keep up with the latest technologies.